code34gle/openballot/readme.md

 * **Registration Server**
 * **Ballot Server**

 The **Registration Server** operates in the time period before the election.
 The server also serves to control the election environment.
-(See Procedures)
+(See Proceedures)

 The **Ballot Server** is active on election day from a start time to an end time.
 During this time, the server accepts votes being cast by the **Participants**.